 Technical Skill Set

 It is a long way from understanding the theory of graphic design to creating something you need for your small business or agency.
-As such, technical skillset becomes an integral part of this graphic design guide for small businesses.
+As such, a technical skillset becomes an integral part of this graphic design guide for small businesses.

 Graphic design for small businesses or big enterprises requires a technical skillset, such as proficiency in Photoshop, Illustrator, etc. Besides these, a good designer understands what types of file works best for your website/app without impacting its performance.